Careers360 Logo

 • 0 for not attempting a question

-Candidates who are getting prepared for the NEST entrance 2025 need to know how the exam will be graded.
+Candidates who are getting prepared for the NEST entrance exam 2026 need to know how the exam will be graded.
 Each section of the examination has its own NEST exam marking scheme.
 There are negative marks in each of the four sections: biology, chemistry, physics, and mathematics.
-There may be one or more correct answers to some questions; in order to get marks, all correct answers must be marked with no incorrect responses.
-The number of questions for the NEST 2025 exam changes each year.
+There may be one or more correct answers to some questions.
+The number of questions for the NEST 2026 exam changes each year.

-Negative marks are awarded for incorrect answers in NEST 2025.
-Candidates who plan to take the NEST entrance exam 2025 should be aware of the marking scheme as it will assist in better exam preparation.
+Negative marks are awarded for incorrect answers in NEST 2026.
+Candidates who plan to take the NEST entrance exam 2026 should be aware of the marking scheme, as it will assist in better exam preparation.
 All four of NEST's sections have negative marking.
 It is important to note that questions left unanswered do not result in a penalty point.
-For each incorrect response on the NEST 2025 exam, students will lose one mark.
+For each incorrect response on the NEST 2026 exam, students will lose one mark.

 NEST Sectional Weightage with table